 But even with limited time, money, and resources, there's a lot you can do.

 Before you start planning your training program, it’s worth understanding what millennials want out of the restaurant industry.

 Deloitte released a report on the opinions of more than 13,400 millennials that revealed they’re not afraid to stand up and speak out for what they believe in.
 In fact, 54% of millennials said they would leave employers who didn’t provide a motivating and stimulating working environment, while 55% said they would leave if development through training and mentors wasn’t prioritized.

 There might be fewer young people working in restaurants to support themselves through school, but a larger portion of those workers do see hospitality as more of a long-term career prospect.
 The millennial generation genuinely cares about providing good food and good service, which makes them highly motivated workers — in the right environment, of course.
 They've also grown up with a heavy influence of technology and have seen how it can support the growth of the restaurant industry.

 This means throwing them into the kitchen and leaving them to learn as they go isn’t going to work.
 Millennials have higher expectations for training because of the way they were taught in school: in more collaborative classrooms with constant feedback.

 Restaurant owners and managers need to update their staff training, not because millennials are unmotivated but because they've developed a learning style influenced by the huge bounds in technology that have occurred during the past 20 years.

 One last thing.
-Millennials are more determined to enjoy a healthy work–life balance, which means they can become easily dissatisfied with the rigid shifts requirements of most restaurants if the workplace isn’t making up for it in other ways.
+This new generation is more determined to enjoy a healthy work/life balance, which means they can become easily dissatisfied with the rigid shifts requirements of most restaurants if the workplace isn’t making up for it in other ways.
 In addition to smart, continuous training, restaurant employers need to get creative with benefits, increase opportunities for higher wages, and create an inclusive workplace culture if they want to keep their millennial staff.